DeepLearningForPhysicsResearchBook/deep-learning-physics/index.md

 ## Usage

-Note: To improve the exercise page and potentially improve and extend the scope, we track page visits via Google Analytics.
+Note: To improve the exercise page and potentially improve and extend the scope, we measure the use of the task templates and the interest in the solutions with the tool Google Analytics.